anandakarthik/react-native-todo-redux/README.md

 # react-native-todo-redux

 Commands :
-* Dev build - install app on your device and starts metro server for debugging npm run debug
+* npm run debug - install app on your device and starts metro server for debugging

-* Release build - it will create standalone apk for release npm run release
+* npm run release - it will create standalone apk for release

 Bestpractises Covered:
 * Typscript based developement